ryuuiro/tango_back/README.md

 npm run install

-for execute the application run: npm run start
+for execute the application: npm run start

-for work and update automatically the node server run: npm run dev
+for work and update automatically the node server: npm run dev

 ## API access